learnprofile/Azure.IoT.Example/README.md

 ## 3. Post-Deploy
 3.1.
 Create/purchase a root certificate for use in DPS and have the ability to create a leaf certificates for devices

 3.2.
-Add tye certificate that was obtained to the DPS certificate store
+Add the certificate that was obtained to the DPS certificate store

 3.3.
 Create a DPS enrollment group based on the certificate.